US gains a robust 266,000 jobs; unemployment falls to 3.5%

 US employers add robust 266,000 jobs in November; unemployment falls to 50-year low of 3.5%

-Hiring in the United States jumped last month to its highest level since January as U.S. employers shrugged off global trade conflicts and added 266,000 jobs.
+Hiring in the United States jumped last month to its highest level since January as U.S. employers shrugged off trade conflicts and a global slowdown and added 266,000 jobs.

-The unemployment rate declined to 3.5% from 3.6% in October, matching a half-century low, the Labor Department reported Friday.
+The unemployment rate dipped to 3.5% from 3.6% in October, matching a half-century low, the Labor Department reported Friday.
 And wages rose a solid 3.1% in November compared with a year earlier.

-The healthy job gain runs against a widespread view that businesses are struggling to find workers with unemployment so low.
-Persistent hiring should help keep consumers spending — a key engine of growth as businesses have cut their investment spending and exports have stalled.

 Monthly job growth has in fact accelerated since this summer, averaging 205,000 over the past three months, up from just 135,000 in July.